Protocol and Practice of Persons Appearing in the Court of Judge David W. Garbarino

 Appearances

-Each court proceeding is video and audio recorded by the Court.
-Parties, guests, witnesses, or other members of the public are prohibited from recording the Court hearings or from taking pictures in the courtroom.
-Exceptions are made, generally for the media, with advance notice and permission of the Court, in compliance with the Supreme Court Rules.
-Anyone who records or photographs court hearings without prior approval of the Court may be subject to involvement with Court security and contempt proceedings.
+Each court proceeding is video and/or audio recorded by the Court.
+Parties, guests, witnesses, or other members of the public are strictly prohibited from recording the Court hearings or from taking pictures in the courtroom.
+Exceptions are made, generally for the media, with advance notice and permission of the Court, in compliance with the Arizona Rules of the Supreme Court.
+Anyone who records or photographs court hearings without prior approval of the Court may be subject to involvement with court security and/or contempt proceedings.

 Pre-Trial Practice and Management Issues